english-blog/english-blog.github.io/_posts/2013-09-29-blueprint-for-life-find-yours.md

 It is the set of values that we live by.
 It is a set of rights/wrongs that we should/shouldn't do in our lives.
 Whether you know it or not, like it or not, everybody has a blueprint.
 I can simplify the term Blueprint with the term "Preference".
 Some people prefer to wake up early and some prefer to cuddle in bed till noon, Some choose not to lie at any cost and some simply don't bother, Some don't drink alcohol, some drink a lot, some prefer monogamy and some prefer polygamy.
 The list goes on and on, from very simple practice to very complex situations in your life.

 Your habits, blueprints, preferences, thought patterns - all mean the same.
 Your reaction to most of the situations in your life can be predicted if your blueprint is known.
 You may say that you choose everything with your free will, rather than with the conditioned thought patterns.
-Consider this - if you never woke up before noon on any day and I ask you to wake up at 5 AM from tomorrow onward - How easily could you do that?.
+Consider this - if you never woke up before noon on any day and I ask you to wake up at 5 AM from tomorrow onward - How easily could you do that?
 If it is tough for you, then this is on your blueprint.

 For many people, the blueprint is set by the religion they adhere to or set by their parents at an early age, or set by the teachings of the Guru they follow dearly.
 Few people know what their blueprint is, consciously updating their blueprints as they gain new experiences in life.
 The rest of the human population is simply unaware that they have a blueprint.